mavisalli/Kanban_Board-Vue-Express/README.md

-🔎 This is an application where you can create a project and sort your project progress by dragging its tasks into the fixed "Backlog", "To-do", "InProgress" and "Done" columns.
+🔎 This is an app where you can create a board and track your progress on the project by adding tasks and dragging them to the fixed "Backlog", "To Do", "In Progress" and "Done" columns.

+The boards you view or create are saved in localstorage and reflected in the "your history pages" section on the homepage so that they are not forgotten.

+#### :rocket: The project is on heroku: [Live App](https://kanban-board-application.herokuapp.com/)

 Technologies and Tools I use: